bbcmicrobit/micropython/docs/i2c.rst

 Connecting
 ----------

-Connecting an I²C device to the board is simple -- you have to connect the pin marked as SCL on the device to pin 19 of the board, and the one marked as SDA to pin 20.
-You also need to connect the grounds, and possibly provide power to the device.
-You can connect more than one device at once, as long as they have different addresses.
+You should connect the device's ``SCL`` pin to micro:bit pin 19, and the device's ``SDA`` pin to micro:bit pin 20.
+You also must connect the device's ground to the micro:bit ground (pin ``GND``).
+You may need to power the device using an external power supply or the micro:bit.

 There are internal pull-up resistors on the I²C lines of the board, but with particularly long wires or large number of devices you may need to add